 Under the guidance of the Congress, the Governing Board sets PASAI’s direction and oversees the activities of its Secretariat.

-Martin Matthews (Controller and Auditor-General of New Zealand) is PASAI’s Secretary General, leading the Secretariat Team.
+John Ryan (Controller and Auditor-General, New Zealand) is PASAI’s Secretary-General, leading the Secretariat Team.

 The strategic goals of PASAI under the 2014-2024 Strategic Plan are: